gtomek/movies-list/README.md

 ![](./art/Screenshot_1.png)

 TODO:
-- add progress when loading more pages
+- add progress when loading more pages and improve next page loading experience
 - improve error handling, i.e. retry logic and displaying e.g. a snackbar when error occurs and some data is already loaded
 - Use MockWebServer or similar to mock network connection in the